Are you a new bearded dragon owner who wants to care for your pet in the best way possible?

-If you have another enclosure to put him in, this works the best.
+If you have another enclosure to put him in, this works best.

 However, a plastic tub will work for this because he’s not going to be out of his home for long.

-Just make sure the walls of the tub are tall enough he can’t get out.
+Just make sure the walls of the tub are tall enough that he can’t get out.